Saving All My Love for You: Composition and lyrics

 Houston's rendition of "Saving All My Love for You" is a soul and R&B song, composed in the key of A major, having a slow tempo of 84 beats per minute.
 Houston's vocal range on the song extends from the low note of F♯_{3} to the high note of F♯_{5}.

 The song features a saxophone solo by Tom Scott and its lyrics describe the thoughts of a young woman preparing for the arrival of her married lover.

 Dave Heaton of PopMatters wrote that Houston sings some parts with bittersweet lightness ("that's just an old fantasy") and other parts with urgent heaviness ("tonight is the night"), which he considers exactly right for carrying the feelings in the song.

 The song is also notable for adding extra lyrics that were not featured in the 1978 original ("no other woman is gonna love you more...").

 The song caused controversy due to its theme of having an affair with a married man.
-Houston's mother, Cissy Houston, did not at all like the scenario described in the lyrics, claiming that the song's message would reflect badly on her daughter.
-However, Houston herself confessed, "I was going through a terrible love affair [with Jermaine Jackson].
+Houston's religiously devout mother, Cissy Houston, did not at all like the scenario described in the lyrics, claiming that the song's message would reflect badly on her daughter.
+However, Houston herself confessed years later, "I was going through a terrible love affair [with Jermaine Jackson].
 He was married, and that will never work out for anybody.
 Never, no way."